Executive MBA

 Semester Notes:

-Additional prep work will be assigned at the kickoff, and should be completed August 3-19, 2026.
+Additional prep work will be assigned at the kickoff, and should be completed before the start of classes.

 Aligning People with Business Strategy II (1.5 credits)